jacksonjgee/jacksonjgee/README.md

   <ul>
     <li>
       <a href="https://github.com/jacksonjgee/SVM-Titanic">SVM-Titanic: Predict Titanic survival with Support Vector Machine</a>
-      Used Python, JupyterLab, Pandas, NumPy, Scikit-learn and Matplotlib to build, train, and evaluate an SVM model for the Titanic dataset (Kaggle).
+      <br>Used Python, JupyterLab, Pandas, NumPy, Scikit-learn and Matplotlib to build, train, and evaluate an SVM model for the Titanic dataset (Kaggle).
     </li>
   </ul>
 </details>